mossti/exo_rendering/README.md

 * Pololu Magnetic Encoder Pair Kit for Micro Metal Gearmotors (12 CPR, 2.7-18V) x2
 * AEAT-6012 Magnetic Encoder x2
 * PLA and Ultimaker 2/3 (or equivalent)

+NOTE: A large challenge in this mechanical design is that the assembly was required to fit within a 15/16in carbon fiber tube.
+Carbon fiber tubing is light, which makes it a strong candidate for exoskeleton scaffolding.

 ## Assembly